 – if 10 log10 ∑ pEMAX,c or PEMAX,CA which defined in clause 6.2A.4.1.3 is 23dBm or lower;

-– shall apply all requirements for the default power class to the supported power class and set the configured transmitted power as specified in clause 6.2A.4.1.3;– else;
+– shall apply all requirements for the default power class to the supported power class and set the configured transmitted power as specified in clause 6.2A.4.1.3;

+– else if the field of UE capability maxUplinkDutyCycle-interBandCA-PC2 is not absent and the average percentage of uplink symbols transmitted in a certain evaluation period is larger than 0.5*maxUplinkDutyCycle-interBandCA-PC2 as defined in TS 38.
+306 (The exact evaluation period is no less than one radio frame); or

+– if 10 log10 ∑ pEMAX,c or PEMAX,CA which defined in clause 6.2A.4.1.3 is 26dBm or lower;

+– shall apply all requirements for the power class 2 to the supported power class and set the configured transmitted power as specified in clause 6.2A.4.1.3;

+– else;

 – shall apply all requirements for the supported power class and set the configured transmitted power as specified in clause 6.2A.4.1.3 (regardless of the average percentage of uplink symbols if the field of UE capability maxUplinkDutyCycle-interBandCA-PC2 is absent).

 The average percentage of uplink symbols is defined as 50% ( DutyNR, x /maxDutyNR,x + DutyNR, y /maxDutyNR,y, ).
-DutyNR, x, DutyNR, y represent the actual percentage of uplink symbols transmitted in the same evaluation period (The exact evaluation period is no less than one radio frame) for NR Band x, NR Band y respectively; y maxDutyNR,x, maxDutyNR,y represent the field of UE capability maxUplinkDutyCycle-PC2-FR1 per band as defined in TS 38.331.
+DutyNR, x, DutyNR, y represent the actual percentage of uplink symbols transmitted in the same evaluation period (The exact evaluation period is no less than one radio frame) for NR Band x, NR Band y respectively; maxDutyNR,x, maxDutyNR,y represent the field of UE capability maxUplinkDutyCycle-PC1dot5-MPE-FR1 as defined in TS 38.306, if UE supports power class 1.5. maxDutyNR,x, maxDutyNR,y represent the field of UE capability maxUplinkDutyCycle-PC2-FR1 per band as defined in TS 38.331, otherwise.
 For NR Band x or NR Band y,

+– if power class of one or both of the bands within the band combination is power class 1.5 and the corresponding UE capability maxUplinkDutyCycle-PC1dot5-MPE-FR1 is absent;